 |

-Franck Smith — Théorème de point fixe NEW!
+Franck Smith — Théorème de point fixe Released November 2009

 Influenced by algebric topology and scientific concepts on abstract spaces, this work for pure electronic drives the composer/soloist into a metaphoric piece around the ''fixed point theorems'' of Solomon Lefschetz, Bonislaw Knaster and Alfred Tarski...
 An amazing mental piece in 37 parts dedicated to Japanese sound artist and experimental composer Ryoji Ikeda.